 Every third Sunday of the month (except July, August, December) at 11 a.m.
 One-hour children’s tours on ever- changing topics.
-Admission € 7.50 for accompanying adults
+Free Admission for children and teens under 19, € 7.50 for accompanying adults

-Every fourth Saturday of the month (except July, August, December).
-Tour and workshop from 2 p.m.–5 p.m.
+Every second and fourth Saturday of the month (except July, August, December).
+Tour and workshop from 2 p.m.–4 p.m.
 Fee for materials € 2.00 per child, admission € 7.50 for accompanying adults